- Calorie density refers to the number of calories in a specific weight of food.

 Calorie density measures the number of calories in a specific weight of the food.
 Foods with low caloric density (like grapes) fill you up with fewer calories than foods with high caloric density (like raisins).

-Water is key to caloric density.
+The key to caloric density?

 The more water a food contains, the lower its caloric density.